EleutherAI/lm-evaluation-harness/lm_eval/tasks/unitxt/README.md

 The Unitxt task yaml files are generated via the `generate_yamls.py` script in the `tasks/unitxt` directory.

 To add a yaml file for an existing dataset Unitxt which is not yet in LM-Eval:
-1. Add the card name to the `unitxt_datasets` in the `tasks/unitxt` directory.
+1. Add the card name to the `unitxt_datasets`  file in the `tasks/unitxt` directory.
-2. The generate_yaml.py contains the default Unitxt template (`https://unitxt.readthedocs.io/en/latest/docs/adding_template.html`)  used for each kind of NLP task in the `default_template_per_task` dictionary.
-If the dataset is of a new Unitxt task type, previously not used in LM-Eval, you will need to add a default template for it.
+2. The generate_yaml.py contains the default Unitxt [template](https://unitxt.readthedocs.io/en/latest/docs/adding_template.html) used for each kind of NLP task in the `default_template_per_task` dictionary.
+If the dataset is of a Unitxt task type, previously not used in LM-Eval, you will need to add a default template for it in the dictionary.

 ```
 default_template_per_task = {